Brought to you by Michael and Brian - take a Talk Python course or get Brian's pytest book

 24:46 You know?

-24:52 Like six months ago, stack overflow wrote a blog post that what's different about these layoffs in the tech industry?
+24:49 Kind of odd or weird, like six months ago, Stack Overflow wrote a blog post that said, what's different about these layoffs in the tech industry?

 24:58 We're fine.